 Network Security Tips for Your Cloud-Based Phone System

-Voice over Internet Protocol (VoIP) systems is cost-effective virtual phone systems that offer advanced features and remote access.
+Voice over Internet Protocol (VoIP) phone systems are cost-effective virtual phone systems that offer advanced features and remote access.
 However, all these innovations come with security risks.
 In fact, people are now realizing that VoIP services have many of the same security risks that more traditional network services do.

 Here are some common VoIP network security risks and solutions that help mitigate them: